OctopusDeploy/OctoProduct/chapter4/index.md

 ## Recoverable deployments

-The aim of implementing repeatable and verifiable deployments that are tested in non-production environments before being released to production is to identify bugs before they can affect end users.
+The aim of implementing repeatable and verifiable deployments, tested in non-production environments before being released to production, is to identify bugs before they can affect end users.
 However, some bugs will inevitably find their way to production.
-When they do, it is important to be able to be able to recover the production environment to a desirable state.
+When they do, it is important to restore the production environment to a desirable state.

 ## Rolling back or forward